 Do not shift completely to one grain for a whole lifetime.
 Include a variety of grains, vegetables, and fruits to have a balance in the diet.
 You can include Quinoa or Millets 4-5 times a week in one meal.
 Moderation is the key to any food.
 Millets are the best breakfast option.
 Soak millets overnight and consume them in the morning as breakfast like ragi balls, foxtail millet dosa, little millet idly, Jowar roti or it can be taken as a beverage like ragi malt or bajra kheer.
 Quinoa can be conveniently taken with vegetables and salads.

 - Do not mix two or three millets for a cuisine.

 - When introducing for the first time take it slow.
 Start with small quantity like 1 tablespoon and increase gradually as your gut gets adjusted to it.

 - Always prefer unpolished and unadulterated grains over a fully polished one.

 - Keep yourself well hydrated while having millets or quinoa as both of them are high in fiber and can cause bloating and constipation or diarrhea.

 - Soak in prior and wash thoroughly before cooking Quinoa and Millets.

-Quinoa and Millets are a great gluten-free option to include in our meal.
+Quinoa and Millets are great gluten-free options to include in our meal.
 Apart from being tasty, they are immensely nutritious with good Protein, Fiber, and minerals.
 Both of them come with their share of health benefits and side effects.
-Depending on your health goals, taste preferences and daily dietary requirements you can select any of them or both in your diet.
-Do not forget to keep alignment between your diet and nature around you.
+Depending on your health goals, taste preferences, and daily dietary requirements you can select any of them or both in your diet.
+Do not forget to keep alignment between your diet and the nature around you.
 Prefer locally grown grains over imported ones.
-This not only helps you to build good immunity against local infections but it will help our farmers and boom country’s economy.
-Always consult your dietitian or Physician before including Quinoa or Millet if you have any persistent health issue.
+This not only helps you to build good immunity against local infections but it will help our farmers and boom the country’s economy.
+Always consult your dietitian or Physician before including Quinoa or Millet if you have any persistent health issues.